Who we are

 Professor Gurminder K Bhambra

-Professor of Postcolonial and Decolonial Studies, School of Global Studies, University of Sussex
+Professor of Postcolonial and Decolonial Studies, Fellow of the British Academy.
+Author of Connected Sociologies and Rethinking Modernity.

 -